Skip to content

 The performance of the professional advisers is considered on an ongoing basis by the Trustee.

-The Trustee has put in place formal objectives for its investment advisor and will review the advisor’s performance against these objectives on a regular basis.
+The Trustee has put in place formal objectives for its investment adviser and will review the adviser’s performance against these objectives on a regular basis.

 During the year, the Trustee reviewed the effectiveness of its decision making and governance processes in June 2020 as part of the annual Trustee Governance review.
 The Trustee was satisfied it is well placed to fulfil its role as Trustee to the Plan.